kevin931/poetic/README.md

 ## About

-The Poetry Predictor is a Python desktop application based on Natural Language Processing and deep learning models to predict how poetic sentences are.
-Trained on 18th- and 19th-century works, the model predicts how likely the given input is poetry.
+Poetic (formerly **Poetry Predictor**) is a Python package and application based on Natural Language Processing and deep learning models to predict how poetic the English language is.
+Trained on 18th- and 19th-century works, the model predicts how likely the given input is or resembles poetry.

-This initiative is originally part of the Robert Mayer Undergraduate Research Fellowship but now an independent, continuing project.
+This initiative is originally part of the Robert Mayer Undergraduate Research Fellowship but now an independent, open-source project.

 #### Why should you care?